jprknight/blog/_pages/homelab.md

 ## Hardware

-A single HP Z230 machine with an i7-4770, 32GB RAM, a 1TB SSD and a four port Intel NIC running Proxmox VE.
+A single HP Z230 machine with an i7-4770 CPU, 32GB RAM, a 1TB SSD and a four port Intel NIC running Proxmox VE.

 Maybe well known by now, but attempting to run multiple VMs from a spindle disk is no fun.